dnzc/theorem-guide/source/content/daniel/maths/[BOOK] Mobius-Maps/1-inversion.md

 To try and get our heads around some of the key properties of inversion that we've discussed so far, let's use inversion to destroy this maths olympiad problem from EGMO.

 > Let $\triangle ABC $ be a right triangle with $\angle C = 90^{\circ}$ and let $X$ and $Y$ be points in the interiors of $CA$ and $CB$, respectively.
-> Construct four circles passing through $C$, centered at $A, B, X, Y$ .
+> Construct four circles passing through $C$, centred at $A, B, X, Y$ .
 Prove that the four points lying on at exactly two of these four circles are concyclic (i.e. lie on a common circle).
 > <div className="flex justify-center items-center mt-2"> <AUTOSVG src='mobius/inversion/exampleproblem.svg' width='300' height='300'/> </div>

 <Proof type="Solution" unquoted>